bernedom/bbvGithubGuidelines/skeletons/Readme.md

 This is a skeleton for a github repository according to the guidelines provided here [...].
 Things you should do now:

 1. replace the contentes of this file (Readme.md) with information concerning your project
+1. Check the license (download the LICENSE file from this selection ...)
 1. `git init`
 1. `git commit -am "Initial commit; Set up skeleton structure for repository"
 1. Start coding